-Beauty doesn’t come in a plastic tube—it’s all around you and inside you (wink, wink).
+Beauty doesn’t have come in a plastic tube—it’s all around you but most importantly it’s inside you (wink, wink).

-Skincare shouldn’t cost the earth and harm animals in the process so always buy ethically.
-To save yourself some money and the jump on green bandwagon, try these all natural beauty hacks that work just as well—if not better than—the store-bought potions.
+Skincare shouldn’t cost the earth and harm animals in the process so always use your purchasing power to buy ethically produced beauty.
+But to save yourself some money and the jump on green bandwagon, try these all natural beauty hacks that work just a treat!

-Raw, organic, unpasteurized honey is packed full of healing enzymes and nutrients.
-Naturally antibacterial, flowing with antioxidants and perfect for moisturizing and soothing, it’s great for acne, aging and irritated skin.
+Raw, organic, unpasteurised honey is packed full of healing enzymes and nutrients.
+Naturally antibacterial, flowing with antioxidants and perfect for moisturising and soothing, it’s great for acne, aging and irritated skin.
 It can be applied to problem areas directly and used as a mask (rinse after 30 minutes) or mixed with jojoba oil and used as a face wash.

 Ground coffee is perfect for a yummy body scrub.
 Mix with coconut oil, lemon juice and add lemon + orange essential oils to create a fresh smelling scrub!
 Please do not use this on your face—best when stored in the fridge and used after a few days.